In the Courts:

 Regulatory and Enforcement Initiatives:

-- On February 27, 2013, the IRS issued a release updating its Voluntary Worker Classification Settlement Program (VCSP) that it rolled out in September 2011 (see our prior blog post on this subject).
+- On February 27, 2013, the IRS issued a release updating its Voluntary Worker Classification Settlement Program (VCSP) that it rolled out in September 2011 (see my prior blog post on this subject).
 The new release discloses that nearly 1,000 employers have applied for the VCSP in the 17 months since it was introduced (still a minimal number, presumably reflecting the concerns many companies have about the ramifications of participating in this program).
 Under a special temporary expansion of the VCSP that is scheduled to expire on June 30, 2013, employers that failed to file Forms 1099 for the affected workers will not be excluded from the program.

 - Connecticut Department of Labor’s Division of Wage and Workplace Standards announces on February 4, 2013 that it has issued Stop Work orders against five companies working at construction sites at Wal-Mart stores in Connecticut and Brooklyn, New York.
 Some of the Stop Work orders were due to the company’s failure to provide proof of Workers’ Compensation coverage or because of misclassification of workers as independent contractors.